LoyolaChicagoCS/gradhandbook/source/assistantships.rst

 New Student Assistantships
 --------------------------

-New applicants to the Master's programs in computer science who wish to apply for financial support should check the box under the Merit Award Information section of the application form for the question:
+New applicants to the Master's programs in computer science should get an email from the GPD when admission is first recommended.
-"Do you wish to be considered for a Merit Award?".
+This email should have a link near the end to a form to apply for a TA award.
 Be sure to note the application *deadlines* in the list below.

+* Have your application complete by the **deadline** date of *March 15 for Fall admission* or *October 15 for Spring admission*.
+Promptly fill out the form at the link provided by the GPD when acknowledging your admission recommendation.
+Make sure in your application that you had an *email address that you check regularly*, or update your current email address with the GPD (gpd@cs.luc.edu).
 * Have excellent undergraduate performance, including all MS prerequisites.
 * International students should have a strong TOEFL, IELTS or Loyola ESL score.
   Students with under a 105 TOEFL or 7.5 IELTS will generally not be considered at all, and higher scores are preferable.
 * Submit excellent letters of recommendation for graduate admission.
 * Submit official GRE scores.
-* Have your application complete, with the request for a merit award *checked*, by the **deadline** date of *March 15 for Fall admission* or *October 15 for Spring admission*.
-  New merit awards are not given for summer semesters.
-* Around  the deadline date, or shortly thereafter, promptly fill out the online form at a URL
-  emailed from the GPD.
-The form asks for more information to help the department choose awardees.
-Make sure in your application that you had an *email address that you check regularly*, or update your current email address with the GPD (gpd@cs.luc.edu).

 For new students who receive an assistantship, it is customary for the department to make a commitment to the end of the academic